heptarch/heptarch.github.io/drafts/demon.md

-A doctor from Boxmoor talks about the Factory Act and ladies studying medicine---a mother of three chases little William, who shrieks with delight---in the shadows of the allegorical statuary, where nobody watches, a boy in shabby clothes curls up on the ground and cries.
+A doctor from Boxmoor talks about the Factory Act and ladies studying medicine---a mother of three chases little William, who shrieks with delight---in the shadows of the allegorical statuary, where nobody watches, a boy in shabby clothes curls up on the ground and sleeps.
 All this commotion, the comings and goings, arrivals and leavetakings, chaos and love and heartbreak, blur into a kind of stillness, modulated only by the rhythm of the timetable.